EC-BingChilling/Summer2023/chapter6.md

 _P<sub>2</sub>(S,T)_ : Payoff to player 2 as a result of combo of strategies (S,T)

+_S'_ : For all other strategies of player 1

 _P<sub>1</sub>(S,T) &ge; P<sub>1</sub>(S',T)_ : a strategy S for Player 1 is a best response to a strategy T for Player 2 if S produces at least as good a payoff as any other strategy paired with T

+There is also a symmetric definition for player 2